box/developer.box.com/guides/events/event-triggers/shield-alert-events.md

 classification-based access policies to control actions and prevent the unintentional leakage of sensitive content.

+Smart Access policies can be setup in enforced or [monitoring mode][monitoringmode].
+In all event types, a field named `controlMode` appears to say whether the policy is in `enforced` or `montioring` mode.

 ### Download Restriction

 If an admin creates a shield access policy that restricts downloads and an